Cantera/cantera/doc/sphinx/yaml/phases.rst

 ``pure-fluid``
 --------------

-A phase representing a pure fluid equation of state for one of several species, as :ct:`described here <PureFluidPhase>`.
+A phase representing a pure fluid equation of state for one of several pure substances including liquid, vapor, two-phase, and supercritical regions, as :ct:`described here <PureFluidPhase>`.

 Additional fields: